Using Hyperbaric Oxygen Therapy to Address TBI and Concussion

 Multiplace Chambers/Suites

-Multiplace chambers or “suites,” such as the one at the Aviv Clinics facility in The Villages, utilize the science behind oxygen fluctuations in a pressurized environment.
+Multiplace chambers or “suites,” such as the one at the Aviv Clinics facility in Dubai, utilize the science behind oxygen fluctuations in a pressurized environment.
 This mechanism produces the underlying elements of enhanced athletic performance, including:

 How Can Athletes Gain the Greatest Competitive Advantage?